-ENROLMENT (2021-2022)
+ENROLMENT (2023-2024)

-- 138 new students
+- 54 new students (51 credit; 7 ELI, 3 audit)

-- Unduplicated headcount: 335 (320 credit; 15 audit)
+- Unduplicated headcount: 140 (

-- Fall FTE: 195
+- Fall FTE: 68

 Note that Enrolment was significantly affected by the onset of the Covid pandemic.

 COMPLETION

 The completion rate is the percentage of full-time students who complete their program within 150% of the recommended length of the program.
 The completion rate does not factor students beginning part-time and later becoming full-time.